Characterizations of certain matroids by maximizing valuative invariants

 \section{Direct sums of some extremal matroids}

 Ferroni and Fink \cite{LuisAlex} conjectured that direct sums of extremal matroids are extremal.
-While it is far from settling that conjecture, in Theorem \ref{thm:dirsumfamilies} below, we show that direct sums of extremal matroids that have certain common features that are captured by valuative invariants are extremal.
-Examples of extremal matroids with the relevant common features that we treat are (a) cycle matroids of complete graphs, (b) projective geometries of rank at least four and the same order, (c) affine geometries of rank at least four and the same order, (d) Dowling geometries based on a group that is the only group of its order, and (e) $(r,r-1,t+1)$-spikes where $t$ is fixed.
+While it is far from settling the conjecture, in Theorem \ref{thm:dirsumfamilies} below we show that direct sums of extremal matroids are extremal if they share certain features that can be described by optimizing valuative invariants.
+The relevant common features occur in, for instance, (a) cycle matroids of complete graphs, (b) projective geometries of rank at least four and the same order, (c) affine geometries of rank at least four and the same order, (d) Dowling geometries based on a group that is the only group of its order, and (e) $(r,r-1,t+1)$-spikes where $t$ is fixed.

 We start with another special case of the conjecture; we treat direct sums of uniform matroids.
-Ferroni and Fink \cite{LuisAlex} observed that uniform matroids are extremal since they maximize the number of bases.
-We use a result that was noted after Theorem \ref{thm:listvalinv}: the function that gives the number of cyclic flats of a matroid is a valuative invariant.
+Ferroni and Fink \cite[Example 4.4]{LuisAlex} observed that uniform matroids are extremal since they maximize the number of bases; alternatively, Theorem \ref{thm:PGviaFlags} applies since uniform matroids are perfect matroid designs.
+The proof of the next result uses the lexicographic order on $(n,r)$-sequences: for two $(n,r)$-sequences $\underline{x}=x_1\ldots x_n$ and $\underline{y}=y_1\ldots y_n$, we have $\underline{x}<\underline{y}$ if, for the least $i$ with $x_i\ne y_i$, we have $x_i<y_i$, so $x_i=0$ and $y_i=1$.

 \begin{thm} Direct sums of uniform matroids are extremal. \end{thm}